walkward/review-analysis-crawler/DESIGN.md

 #### Determining Fake Reviews

 The analysis service uses a library named "Sentiment" which is a Node.js module that uses the AFINN-165 wordlist and Emoji Sentiment Ranking to perform sentiment analysis on arbitrary blocks of input text.
 AFINN is a list of words rated for valence with an integer between minus five (negative) and plus five (positive).
 Sentiment analysis is performed by cross-checking the string tokens (words, emojis) with the AFINN list and getting their respective scores.
 The comparative score is simply: sum of each token / number of tokens.
+Please note both the title text and body text are used for analysis.

 ## Technologies Used